Ed Ball (musician): Solo career

 Ball's first solo release was the L'Orange Mechanik album in 1989, featuring music inspired by the poems of Edgar Allan Poe.
 As a side-project to The Times, Ball released dance music records as the Love Corporation in 1990.
 Between that year and 1997, he released four albums under this name on Creation.
 He also collaborated with Richard Green as Sand on the 1991 album The Dynamic Curve, and with Phil Vane of Extreme Noise Terror as Conspiracy of Noise on the 1993 album Chicks with Dicks and Splatter Flicks.
 In 1995 Creation Records issued a two-disc compilation of Ball's material, Welcome to the Wonderful World of Ed Ball, covering all his material other than that released with the Television Personalities.
 Two albums of solo material were released to coincide with it, If a Man Ever Loved a Woman (1995) and Catholic Guilt (1997), followed by Why Do I Need A Gun I'm Chelsea (1999).

 For the first time on any of his projects, Ball found a promoter willing to support Catholic Guilt, which yielded two UK Top 75 chart singles, "The Mill Hill Self Hate Club" and "Love Is Blue".
 Following the collapse of Creation in 1999 Ball was unsigned to any other label and disappeared from public view, to concentrate on experimental film documentaries about Simon Fisher Turner and London.
 In 2004 Ball rejoined the Television Personalities, but left soon thereafter.

+In 2026 Canadian record label The Beautiful Music released a tribute to Ball, I Helped Edward Ball Escape!
+Various Artists Tribute to the Times/Edward Ball as a double-CD.